-This course examines the tools of promotion and communication used in organizational marketing efforts.
-Topics include advertising, direct marketing, sales promotions, public relations, and personal selling.
-Message development and communication approaches for various types of promotion are discussed.
+This course examines the integrated promotion and communication strategies used in organizational marketing efforts.
+Topics include the use of advertising, direct marketing, sales promotions, public relations, personal selling, and social media to promote products and services.
+Message development and communication approaches for various types of promotional strategies are discussed.
 Legal and ethical issues related to marketing promotions and communications are also considered.